ArmandoDomi/Celebrity-Classification/README.md

 # InceptionV3
 This is the architecture of inceptionv3.
 I added two more layers.
 One GlobalAveragePooling and one Dense layer with 1024 neurons.
 ![Image of Transfer Learning ](https://miro.medium.com/max/960/1*gqKM5V-uo2sMFFPDS84yJw.png)

+# Training
+Firstly we have freezed all the layers of the network except the classifier and we trained the model for 50 epochs.Then we have unfreezed the last 63 layes of the network and trained the network for 50 epochs.